k2-fsa/sherpa/docs/source/onnx/harmony-os/tts.rst

 Finally, we can build the project.
 See the screenshot below:

 .. figure:: ./pic/tts/6-build-melo-tts.jpg
-   :alt: Screenshot of changing code for vits-melo-tts-zh_en
+   :alt: Screenshot of building the project
    :width: 600

    Step 6: Build the project